Tour is 'mine to lose', says Froome ahead of decisive time trial

 "I would rather be in my position than having to make up time.
 That gives me a lot of confidence," he said.

-Reporting by Martyn Herman; Editing by David Goodman
+Reporting by Martyn Herman; Editing by David Goodman and Pritha Sarkar